OfficeDev/office-js-docs-pr/docs/excel/performance.md

 > [!NOTE]
 > This feature is currently available only in public preview (beta).
 To use it, you must reference the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.

-Some apps do not require handling events.
-This could be the pattern for the entire app or during batch-edits of multiple entities when events are only needed after the batch is done.
+Some scenarios benefit from the performance boost given by turning off events.
-These scenarios benefit from the performance boost given by turning off events.
+Your app might never need to receive events, or it could ignore events while performing batch-edits of multiple entities.

 Events are turned on and off at the [runtime](https://docs.microsoft.com/en-us/javascript/api/excel/excel.runtime?view=office-js) level.
 The `enableEvents` property determines if events are fired and their handlers are activated.